3.2 Route Planning and Coverage Strategy

 Lawn-Mowing

-Walk parallel passes the length of the room, then return on the next parallel pass adjacent to the first.
-Similar to serpentine but with more rigid lane spacing.
+Parallel passes the length of the room, returning on the adjacent lane.
+More rigid lane spacing than serpentine.
 Best when the space has a clear long axis.

 Perimeter-Plus-Interior

-Walk the perimeter of the room first, then make one or two passes through the interior to capture the center.
-This works well for rooms with significant central features (large equipment, displays, fixtures) that need to be circled.
+Walk the perimeter first, then one or two interior passes to capture the center.
+Works for rooms with large central features that need to be circled.

 Side Shuffle (Crab-Walk)

-Walk sideways through narrow corridors and tight spaces.
-This keeps both walls in the LiDAR field of view simultaneously.
-Movement is slower than a forward walk but produces complete dual-wall coverage in a single pass.
+Walk sideways through narrow spaces to keep both walls in the field of view at once.
+Slower than a forward walk but produces complete dual-wall coverage in one pass.

-Real-time loop closure provides positive feedback.
-The L2 Pro and K2 both perform SLAM optimization during the scan.
-Watch the LixelGO preview as you complete a loop: visible tightening of the point cloud confirms loop closure detection.
-If the preview does not tighten when you expect it to, the loop did not register and you may need to walk the loop again at a closer return angle.
+Real-time loop closure gives field feedback.
+The L2 Pro and K2 optimize SLAM during the scan.
+Watch the LixelGO preview as you complete a loop: visible tightening of the point cloud confirms detection.
+If it does not tighten, the loop did not register and you may need to walk it again at a closer return angle.

 Long Corridors and Featureless Runs

-Corridors accumulate drift faster than open spaces because there is less geometric variation for SLAM to correlate against.
-The repetitive geometry of long corridor walls offers fewer distinguishing features per unit of travel, so the system has less data with which to compute its position confidently.
+Corridors drift faster than open spaces because repetitive walls offer fewer distinguishing features per unit of travel, so SLAM has less to compute position from.

 Branching Frequency

-- For corridors over 160 ft (50 m) without RTK: Branch into at least one room and return before reaching the far end.
-A straight out-and-back walk without branching accumulates uncorrected drift
+- Corridors over 50 m (160 ft) without RTK: branch into at least one room and return before the far end.
+A straight out-and-back accumulates uncorrected drift.

-- For corridors with RTK Fixed status: Length tolerance extends to approximately 500 ft (150 m) because absolute position is bounded by the RTK coordinate stream.
-Branching is still recommended but not as critical
+- With RTK Fixed: length extends to about 150 m (500 ft), since absolute position is bounded by the coordinate stream.
+Branching is still recommended.

 Side Shuffle in Narrow Corridors